 1. Start a Country Living Library

 The perfect starting point!
 Reading broadly is the key to knowledgeable country living, and therefore the key to success.
 Want to get the most bang for your book-buying buck?
-Start with a few classics with philosophies that appeal to you—those that provide inspiration and a broad feel of what you are aiming for in your country living adventure, whether that is a slower lifestyle, a farm that pays the bills, or just a source of healthier food.
+Start with a few classics with philosophies that appeal to you—those that provide inspiration and a broad feel for what you are aiming for in your country living adventure, whether that is a slower lifestyle, a farm that pays the bills, or just a source of healthier food.
 Also pick up a few beginner-friendly how-to books on projects that you intend to pursue in the near future, such as gardening, cooking, or chicken-keeping.

 Top 10 Books for Beginning Farmers